Ubaidbutt/my-blogs/blogs/reflecting-2024.md

 ![Image 1 Alt Text](../images/ibt-1.jpeg) ![Image 2 Alt Text](../images/ibt-2.jpeg)

-- Berlin: I visited Berlin again in October with some friends for a tech conference.
+- **Berlin**: I visited Berlin again in October with some friends for a tech conference.
 The conference itself was average, but exploring Berlin with my friends was definitely a highlight.

 ![Image 1 Alt Text](../images/berlin-2.jpeg)

-- Cologne: The last trip of the year was in December to Cologne, where I visited the magnificent cologne cathedral and explored the famous Christmas markets with some friends.
+- **Cologne**: The last trip of the year was in December to Cologne, where I visited the magnificent cologne cathedral and explored the famous Christmas markets with some friends.

 ![Image 1 Alt Text](../images/cologne-1.jpeg) ![Image 2 Alt Text](../images/cologne-2.jpeg)